Event Ideas

 Frequently asked questions

-How far in advance should I promote a language exchange event?
+How often should a language exchange group meet?

 Ready to collect RSVPs for your language-exchange events?